Attributes

 Block metadata

-To attach attributes to a block, put the curly braces on an (otherwise empty) line just above.
-That is, for a heading:
+To attach attributes to a block, put the curly braces on an (otherwise empty) line just above it.
+For example, for a heading:

 {the attributes}